 We asked 19 SGBs to provide this data.
 This included the largest SGBs and those that could provide the full information.
 These account for 80% of total SGB membership.
-Coverage is smaller when the largest SGBs were not able to provide data, therefore the data should be treated with caution.
 This is the first year we have asked for this data.
 We will work with SGBs across the year to increase EDI data collection and reporting.